Wiley’s Well Roadway

 Nearest city: San Diego, CA

-Recommended Vehicle: 4x4 Truck/AWD, but you could probably get out here with a car.
+Recommended Vehicle: 4x4 Truck/AWD preferable, but you could probably get out here with a car.

 Summary:

-You will want at least an AWD SUV or a truck to get out here, especially if you plan on going further down this road to the Hauser Geode Beds.
-The road transitions from a sandy gravel to rougher stone road slightly after you hit the Wiley’s Well Campground area, which is roughly where I’ve dropped the map pin.
+As far as navigating goes - you will benefit from an AWD SUV or a truck to get out here.
+If you are a skilled driver, you could possibly make it out here in a car but I would not recommend it.
+The road was a sandy gravel that didn’t seem to be graded too often.
+If you plan on going on going further down this road, you can eventually reach the Hauser Geode Beds.
+The road transitions from a sandy gravel to rougher stone road slightly after you hit the Coon Hollow Campground area, which is roughly where I’ve dropped the map pin.

 Video